alicerunsonfedora/grids-apple/README.md

 ### Credits

-> **Note**
-> For the most up-to-date credits information, refer to the Credits.rtf file
-> listed in this project's resources.

 Taiji and the Taiji puzzle mechanics were created by Matthew VanDevander.

-The Grids icon was created by VegasOs.
+The classic Grids icon was created by VegasOs.

 Grids was made possible thanks to the following open-source software:

 - **PuzzleKit**: Marquis Kurt - MIT License
+- **Adwaita for Swift**: david-swift - MIT License

 Special thanks to these amazing people:
 - Grant Neufeld